 One of the easiest ways to invest in your eCommerce marketing strategy is to use content marketing.

 Using in-house writers, freelancers, or even just members of staff you can create valuable content that drives organic traffic to your eCommerce site.
-Even the eCommerce manager can publish useful content.
+If you're the owner of your business, see if a portion of the eCommerce manager salary can go towards publishing useful content.

 Read on to learn how content-driven eCommerce works, how to create a content strategy, and how to optimize content for SEO.